khill42/OSC_IntroHPC/_episodes/01-bash.md

 The rest of the exercises we'll work on today will be with OnDemand.

 >There is an introduction to OnDemand on OSC's website [osc.edu/ondemand](https://www.osc.edu/resources/online_portals/ondemand)
 {: .callout}

+Once you are logged in, you'll see the dashboard.
+At the top are the pulldown menus we'll use to access the clusters.

+On the rest

+We'll open a shell tab under 'Clusters', select 'Owens shell access'.

+> ## The Command Prompt
+> The command prompt is the symbol or series of characters which precedes each shell command, and lets the user know the shell is ready to receive commands.
+For example, when you initially login to the HPC you command prompt should resemble `-bash-4.1`.
+If your command prompt changes to `>`, the shell is expecting further input.
+Use the key-binding CTRL+C to escape shell commands, returning your prompt from `>` to `-bash-4.1`.
+>
+> Let's all change our command prompts to something more useful, input the command `PS1='\W\n $ '`.
+Our command prompt is now our current working directory followed by a \"$\".
+{: .callout}